 Goblin Glider- The Flying Broomstick did not last long, however, and was improved upon, creating the Goblin Glider.
 The Goblin Glider was a more efficient flight system than Norman's Flying Broomstick.
 The Glider allowed the Goblin to carry other objects with him as he flew and had much greater speed and mobility than the Broomstick.

-Iron Patriot Armor- Currently, Norman uses a suit of armor similar to Tony Stark's Iron Man Armor.
+Iron Patriot Armor- During his time as head of national security, Norman used a suit of armor similar to Tony Stark's Iron Man Armor.
 It is patterned in a manner similar to Captain America's uniform.
 The armor grants Osborn the ability to lift 100 tons, fly at high speeds, and fire repulsor beams, very similar to the Iron Man armor.
 However, because Norman lacks the experience that Stark has, he has not used it as efficiently, and the Iron Patriot armor may not have some of the numerous upgrades that the Iron Man armor does.

 Aside from the above listed powers, Norman Osborn possesses great skills in manipulation as he has showcased over the years, most notably in Dark Reign.
 He often manages to bend others to his will or direct them in ways which benefit him in the long run.
 The value he places in others is directly related to his personal opinion of their usefulness.
 Evidence of this is found in his long running feud with Spider-Man, who he once considered a worthy heir to his legacy, and who he sees as a worthy nemesis.
 On the flip-side, an example of his ruthlessness is seen in how he used his son Harry.